MICRO-CT FOR MARS EXPLORATION

-NASA is funding eXaminArt LLC under an SBIR Phase 2 grant to develop an in-situ high-resolution X-ray computed tomography (microCT) instrument to analyze geological samples on the surface of a planet or planetesimal.
+eXaminArt LLC was funded under an NASA SBIR Phase II grant to demonstrate a concept of an in-situ high-resolution X-ray computed tomography (microCT) instrument for analysis of geological materials in future planetary exploration.
 The instrument will double as an X-ray spectrometer to map the chemical composition of the surface of the rock core when its surface is not shielded by an opaque container.
 The instrument will rely on a coring drill to collect and deliver the core sample.
 Small rock samples can also be analyzed.

 Ice cores with metallic inclusions